 …

-[10039][10434] If any non-AP MLD the affiliated (non-MLO) upper MAC sublayer functions of the AP MLD (5.1.5.1 General ) served for the EMLSR links shall buffer all non-GCR-SP group addressed BUs that arrive via the DS and deliver the non-GCR-SP group addressed BUs following the rules defined in 35.3.15 (Multi-link group addressed frame delivery and reception).
+[10039][10434] The AP MLD shall buffer all non-GCR-SP group addressed BUs that arrive via the DS and deliver the non-GCR-SP group addressed BUs following the rules defined in 35.3.15 (Multi-link group addressed frame delivery and reception).

-[13587]A non-AP MLD that is operating in EMLSR mode may receive group addressed frame(s) on a link at the scheduled group addressed frame transmission time on that link.
-A non-AP MLD that is operating in EMLSR mode that used a link to receive the group addressed frame(s) The return to listening operation shall be after the end of the group addressed frame(s) or, if the group addressed frame(s) include non-GCR-SP group addressed BUs, upon receiving an indication from the AP MLD that there is no more buffered non-GCR-SP group addressed BUs following the rules defined in 11.2.3.7 (Receive operation for STAs in PS mode).

 [13587]The non-AP MLD may receive group addressed frame(s) on a link at the scheduled group addressed frame transmission time on that link.
 After using a link to receive the group addressed frame(s), the non-AP MLD shall return to the listening operation on all the EMLSR links on which listening operation was interrupted due to the reception of the group addressed frames.
 The return to listening operation shall be a duration of the EMLSR transition delay, indicated in the EMLSR Transition Delay subfield, following the end of the group addressed frame(s) or, if the group addressed frame(s) include non-GCR-SP group addressed BUs, a duration of the EMLSR transition delay, indicated in the EMLSR Transition Delay subfield, following the reception of an indication from the AP MLD that there is no more buffered non-GCR-SP group addressed BUs following the rules defined in 11.2.3.7 (Receive operation for STAs in PS mode).

 [10039][10863] When a Group Link has not been notified or has been terminated by transmitting a [10008] Group Link Notification frame as defined in 35.3.15.2 (Group addressed frame reception), the AP MLD should expect that any STA affiliated with the non-AP MLD operating in an EMLSR link may receive group addressed MPDUs.
 When an EMLSR link is notified as the Group Link by a Group Link Notification frame, the AP MLD should expect that the STA affiliated with the non-AP MLD operating in the Group Link may receive group addressed MPDUs.

 [10039][10863] If an AP MLD expects that a STA affiliated with a non-AP MLD operating in an EMLSR link is expected to receive those group addressed MPDUs, an AP affiliated with the AP MLD that is operating on another EMLSR link should ensure the following: